Rishthegreat/Notes/School/Unit 5 - Heredity.md

 - Ensure that the lengths of the chromosomes are correct

 - Crossover happens in miosis, but not in mitosis
+- Tetrad →
+	- 4 chromatids line up
+	- During synapsis (When the 4 chromatids are close together)
+		- Then some information gets swapped
 ## Meiosis and Genetic Diversity 5.2

 ## Mendelian Genetics 5.3